Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: An Algorithm for ADT Removal

 An atom $A(X;Y)$ in a conjunction $F(V;Z)$ of atoms is said to be a {\it source atom} if $X\!\subseteq\!
 V$.
 Thus, a source atom corresponds to an innermost function call in a given functional expression.
 For instance, in clause~{\tt 1} of Section~\ref{sec:IntroExample}, the source atoms are { {\tt append(Xs,Ys,Zs)}}, { {\tt len(Xs,N0)}}, and { {\tt len(Ys,N1)}}.
 Indeed, the body of clause~{\tt 1} corresponds to { {\tt len(rev(append xs ys))}} {\tt =} { {\tt (len xs)+(len ys)}}.

-An atom $A(X;Y)$ in the body of clause $C$: \mbox{$H \leftarrow c, {L}, A(X;Y), {R}$} is a {\it head-instance} w.r.t.~a set~{\it Ds} of clauses if, for every clause $K\leftarrow d, B$ in {\it Ds} such that: (1)~there exists a most general unifier $\vartheta$ of $A(X;Y)$ and $K$, and (2)~the constraint $(c, d)\vartheta$ is satisfiable, we have that $X\vartheta\! =\!
+An atom $A(X;Y)$ in the body of clause $C$: \mbox{$H \leftarrow c, {L}, A(X;Y), {R}$} is a {\it head-instance} with respect to~a set~{\it Ds} of clauses if, for every clause $K\leftarrow d, B$ in~{\it Ds} such that: (1)~there exists a most general unifier $\vartheta$ of $A(X;Y)$ and $K$, and (2)~the constraint $(c, d)\vartheta$ is satisfiable, we have that $X\vartheta\! =\!
 X$.
 Thus, the input variables of $A(X;Y)$ are not instantiated by unification.
 For instance, the atom { {\tt append([X|Xs],Ys,Zs)}} is a head-instance, while { {\tt append(Xs,Ys,Zs)}} is not.